jeffmer/JeffsBangleAppsDev/apps/gpsnav/README.md

 ![](marked_screen.jpg)

+The app indicates that WP2 is now marked by adding the prefix @ to it's name.
 The distance should be small as shown in the screen shot as you have just marked your current location.

 ### Waypoint JSON file